 2: Omnichannel Experiences

 Direct mail is no longer a one-and-done marketing channel.
-More and more often, a direct mail campaign is a launching pad for a true omnichannel experience.
+More and more often, a direct mail campaign is a launching pad for a true omnichannel communications experience.
 For example:

 - Personalized URLs (PURLS) that open custom websites.